JarrettAaronson/487-Project/README.md

 # Instructions
 A summary of the steps to get the project to work in Vivado and on the Nexys board (5 points of the Submission category)

+#### 1. Create a new RTL project tetris in Vivado Quick Start
+- Create six new source files of file type VHDL called pong, bat_n_ball, clk_wiz_0, clk_wiz_0_clk_wiz, leddec16, vga_sync
+- Create a new constraint file of file type XDC called pong
+- Choose Nexys A7-100T board for the project
+- Click 'Finish'
+- Click design sources and copy the VHDL code from pong.vhd, bat_n_ball.vhd, clk_wiz_0.vhd, clk_wiz_0_clk_wiz.vhd, leddec16.vhd, vga_sync.vhd
+- Click constraints and copy the code from pong.xdc
+- As an alternative, you can instead download files from Github and import them into your project when creating the project.
+The source file or files would still be imported during the Source step, and the constraint file or files would still be imported during the Constraints step.
+#### 2. Run synthesis
+#### 3. Run implementation
+#### 4. Generate bitstream, open hardware manager, and program device
+- Click 'Generate Bitstream'
+- Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'
+- Click 'Program Device' then xc7a100t_0 to download pong.bit to the Nexys A7-100T board

 # I/O
 The inputs and outputs were taken from lab 6.
 The 3 buttons are used for horizontal movement, and resetting the block in the game.